Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 ![Trace]({{site.imageDir}}/tracing/trace.png)

-There may appear to be a discrepancy of the image and list of spans above.
+There may appear to be a discrepancy between the image and list of dependencies above.
 Zipkin states that there are only seven spans within the current depicted trace.
 The dependency tree gives us only _five_ nodes, so there should really only be five, something does not add up right?

 Fun fact!
 Take this excerpt from [Spring cloud docs](https://cloud.spring.io/spring-cloud-sleuth/spring-cloud-sleuth.html#__async_annotated_methods):

     If you annotate your method with @Async then we’ll automatically create a new Span with the following characteristics: